Disclosure: As an Amazon Associate I earn from qualifying purchases. Some links in this article are affiliate links, at no extra cost to you.

 Protection supplies are where new sellers either waste money on overkill or lose money on damaged deliveries.
-After shipping thousands of singles, my setup has settled into something boring and reliable.
+After thousands of shipped singles at a pace of sixty-plus orders a week, my setup has settled into something boring and reliable.
 Here's exactly what I use and when.

 The three sleeves that matter

 Penny sleeves are the workhorse: thin, cheap (well under a cent each in bulk), and the first layer on every single card I ship.
-Perfect-fit sleeves are inner sleeves sized snug to the card — I use them for [binder storage / high-value cards] because they seal the card fully before it goes into anything else.
-Premium matte/game sleeves are for playing, not shipping — buying them for storage is one of the classic wastes of money.
+Perfect-fit sleeves are inner sleeves sized snug to the card, worth it for binder storage and high-value cards, where full coverage before the next layer matters.
+Premium matte/game sleeves are for playing, not shipping, buying them for storage is one of the classic wastes of money.

 Toploaders: the 35pt default

 A standard 35pt toploader fits a penny-sleeved card perfectly and survives everything ordinary mail can do to it.
-Thicker cards — vintage, some special stock — need 55pt or up.
-Buy toploaders in bulk packs; per-unit cost drops fast, and you will use them forever.
+Thicker cards, vintage, some special stock, need 55pt or up.
+Buy toploaders in bulk packs; per-unit cost drops fast, and at my volume I go through them like postage.
 The one mistake: putting an unsleeved card in a toploader, where it rattles and edge-wears in transit.

 Team bags and the painter's tape trick